 What you get is a moist lemon cake, with a vivid yellow interior and snow-white cap that's as colorful as it is flavorful.
 Slice it and serve it for brunch, or with a dollop of clotted cream as a delightful end to a Valentine's Day dinner.

-- 113 grams butter - unsalted (8 tablespoons) at room temperature
+- 113 grams cultured unsalted butter (8 tablespoons at room temperature)

 - 2 tablespoons Meyer lemon juice